We offer an attic stair installation service in and Wellington, contractors dependent. Please see our products pages for pricing and to contact us.

 How tall is your ceiling?
 This is important to know when choosing your attic stair.
 All stairs can be trimmed to suit however they need to be a good length to start.
 If you have a standard 2.4m to 2.8m ceiling we would advise selecting our 2.8m attic stair.
 If you have a ceiling of 3m we advise our taller 3.05m or 3.25m attic stair.
 If your ceiling is taller than this we can also offer a tall 3.6m specialist unit.

 Measure the floor to the ceiling height and choose a stair that is appropriately sized.

 5) Attic height:

 Can you move in your attic?
-Attic’s that you can stand up in are ideal, however, you can still get good storage areas from attics as low as 1m.
+An attic that you can stand up in is ideal, however, you can still get good storage areas from attics as low as 1 metre.
 Aim to fit your stair system in the clearest and tallest part of the attic.
 This will make boxes easier to move around and place into the attic area.